ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 you have a team of friends helping with the puzzle.
 It progresses much faster, and you are able to finish the puzzle within desired weekend.
 This principle is the central idea behind parallel computation.
-You can dramatically cut down on computation by splitting one large task into smaller tasks that multiple processors can perform all at once.
+You can dramatically cut down on computation time by splitting one large task into smaller tasks that multiple processors can perform all at once.
 With parallel processes a task that would normally take several weeks can potentially be reduced to several hours.